 - Chose regional configurations only for 99.99% availability.
 Read only latencies can be optimized by using read replicas in other regions.
-Backups and exports can be copied to other regions. - Execute Spanner backups no more frequently than is required to meet your requirements. - Set backup retention to retain your backups for only as long as they are needed for recovery and/or compliance - Use cloud Spanner TTL to remove unwanted table rows and maintain the size of the database and storage utilization to only what you need.
-This also translates to smaller backup storage in multiples. - Configure PITR retention to retain data only for as long as is needed to meet business requirements. - Use Data Boost for Exports - Use Cloud Storage Object Lifecycle Management to keep only the exported files that are needed.
+Backups and exports can be copied to other regions. - Execute Spanner backups no more frequently than is required to meet your requirements.
+Spanner backup schedules is available to schedule full or incremental backups of databases at the required time, and frequency, and to specify the optimal retention period for backup copies. - To optimize backup storage costs and capacity, leverage Spanner's incremental backup functionality.
+Incremental backups only capture changes made since the previous backup, whether full or incremental.
+Consequently, storage needs are minimized, particularly for data with infrequent modifications.
+This efficiency enables more frequent backups at a much lower cost, ensuring that your RPO can be met. - Set backup retention to retain your backups for only as long as they are needed for recovery and/or compliance - Use cloud Spanner TTL to remove unwanted table rows and maintain the size of the database and storage utilization to only what you need.
+This also translates to smaller backup storage in multiples. - Configure PITR retention to retain data only for as long as is needed to meet business requirements. - Use Data Boost for Exports - Use Cloud Storage Object Llfecycle Management to keep only the exported files that are needed.